 What happens when a student reaches Level 3?

 Beginning at Level 3, Toll provides access to English classes, in addition to an ELD class, for most all ELD students.
-Students will continue with an English and ELD class through completion of level 4 ELD.
+Students will continue with an English and ELD class until student qualified for Reclassification out of ELD.